-Minimum overall cumulative GPA of 2.5; preference for overall cumulative GPA of 3.0

-- or higher; - Preference for science GPA of 3.0 or higher in core courses including Chemistry, Anatomy and Physiology I & II, Microbiology, and Pathophysiology; - either completed all 59 credit hours (SCH) of lower-division general education courses as outlined in the School of Nursing Catalog and posted on the SON VBSN website or have completed at least 40 of non-nursing prerequisites with proof of enrollment for the remaining prerequisites.
+- Minimum overall cumulative GPA of 2.5; preference for overall cumulative GPA of 3.0 or higher; - Preference for science GPA of 3.0 or higher in core courses including Chemistry, Anatomy and Physiology I & II, Microbiology, and Pathophysiology; - Prior to admission offer, applicants must have • either completed all 59 credit hours (SCH) of lower-division general education courses as outlined in the School of Nursing Catalog and posted on the SON VBSN website or have completed at least 40 credit hours (SCHs) of non-nursing prerequisites with proof of enrollment for the remaining prerequisites.
 Prior to admission offer, applicants must have completed at least three of the five required sciences classes, which include Pathophysiology, Microbiology, Anatomy and Physiology I, Anatomy and Physiology II, and Chemistry.
-All prerequisites must be completed prior to the first day of classes; - Submission of TEAS V (or most current version of the Test of Essential Academic Skills) scores no later than the application close date; TEAS V requirements are outlined below: - Proficient level or higher required in all the following areas: Reading, Math, Science, English and Language Usage; - Preference will be given to applicants whose TEAS scores are at the exemplary level: - Scores for the TEAS V exam older than one year prior to application submissions deadline will not be accepted; and - Students applying can take the TEAS V no more than two (2) times per application cycle.
-If two sets of scores are submitted the scores will be averaged
+All prerequisites must be completed prior to the first day of classes; - Submission of TEAS V (or most current version of the Test of Essential Academic Skills) scores no later than the application close date; TEAS V requirements are outlined below:

+Proficient level or higher required in all the following areas: Reading, Math, Science, English and Language Usage; Preference will be given to applicants whose TEAS scores are at the exemplary level;

+- Scores for the TEAS V exam older than one year prior to application submissions deadline will not be accepted; and

+- Students applying can take the TEAS V no more than two (2) times per application cycle.
+If two sets of scores are submitted the scores will be averaged occur within the one year period prior to application submission deadline).